 Knog Oi Bike Bell

 Last but not least on this list, we have another classic, fully forged metal bell.
-As the title suggests, this bell is available in an assortment of different metals and styles including a black polish, copper, brass and aluminium.
+As the title suggests, this bell is available in an assortment of different metals and styles including a black polish, copper, brass and aluminum.

 The first thing that strikes one about this bell, is undoubtedly the look.
 It sports a one-of-a-kind design, which is ergonomic and stealthy to the max!
 It doesn’t protrude at all, and features its own cable management system to deal with whatever configuration your bike has.